stable-packages/store/README.md

 #### ReadonlyStore#writable

+Access to a the value in the store before lock.

 Before the store is locked,
 you need a mechanism to access the store to configure it.
 `writable` by pass the check and allow you to do that.